dkf10/ngkedex/README.md

 # ngkedex
-A simple Pokedex written in Angular
+A simple open source Pokedex made with Angular.

+Data retrieved from the PokéAPI.